AlexanderEllis/blog/content/posts/a-star.md

 `value(x) = shortest_path_to(current) + cost_to_go_to(x) + distance_to_goal_from(x)`

 We can also be smarter about knowing that we don't want to keep track of returning to a position but instead we want to keep track of the options available from each position.
-We can implement this by keeping track of all of our available options, and when we visit a node, we'll remove it from our available options.
+We can implement this by keeping track of all of our available options, and when we visit a option, we'll remove it from our available options.
 If we've already visited it, we won't add it to our options.
+If we find a better path to an option, we can update it in our available options with the better path.

-Let's play computer with the same maze we got stuck in.
-It's a little different, as we won't be revisiting nodes, but here are the steps:
+Let's play computer with the same maze that got us stuck.
+It's different, as we won't be revisiting nodes, but here are the steps:

 ######
 #    B